2003:

 1988:

 Actress, singer, and producer Brenda Song is born in Carmichael, California (a suburb of Sacramento).
-She is known for her role of the spoiled heiress London Tipton on Disney Channel's The Suite Life of Zack & Cody.
-Song also starred in the 2006 Wendy Wu: Homecoming Warrior (one of the highest viewed Disney Channel movies - with over 5.7 million viewers on the night of its premiere).
-She is also part of the Disney Channel Circle of Stars, a music group that sings Disney songs.
+She is known for her comedic role of spoiled heiress London Tipton on Disney Channel's The Suite Life of Zack & Cody and the follow-up series The Suite Life on Deck.
+Song won a Young Artist Award for her performance in Disney's 2000 The Ultimate Christmas Present and starred in the 2006 Wendy Wu: Homecoming Warrior (one of the highest viewed Disney Channel movies - with over 5.7 million viewers on the night of its premiere).
+Her credits include the 2008 feature film College Road Trip and the animated Disney Channel series Amphibia, as the voice of Anne Boonchuy.
+Song has taken part in the Disney Channel Circle of Stars, a music group that sings Disney songs.
+Her voice was also featured in Pixie Hollow Games, a 30-minute television special first broadcast in November 2011 on Disney Channel, and on the animated series Miles From Tomorrowland.

 2008: